 - Once in the application manager, search for any recording software which you might have installed on your computer.
 Right-click on it and select Uninstall.

 - You should also check your taskbar for any extra applications running in the background.
 Right-click on each entry and exit the application.

-- After you are absolutely sure that no program is running the background, run OBS again and check if the issue is resolved.
+- After you are sure that no program is running in the background, run OBS again and check if the issue is resolved.

 If all the above methods don’t work and you are still unable to stream your game/screen successfully using OBS, you should consider reinstalling the application entirely.
-It is possible that you have a corrupt/outdated copy with issues with several modules.
+You may have a corrupt/outdated copy with issues with several modules.
 All your preset configurations will be lost during this solution so make sure that you have saved all the work that you need.

 - Select both options (one of them will be preselected) and click on Uninstall.